Python Typing for Cloud Resource Definitions

 What is the safest rollback strategy when a typed deployment fails?

-Export state snapshots using pulumi stack export or cdktf synth.
+Export state snapshots using pulumi stack export or terraform state pull from the synthesized CDKTF output directory.
 Execute targeted --target updates to revert specific resources.
-Validate the rollback patch with mypy before applying state changes.
+Validate the rollback plan with a dry-run preview before applying state changes.